UWE-Ruby/week-04/README.md

 * Write the methods required to make the examples pass in `lib/quotes.rb`
 * Commit your changes to the 'solutions' branch
 * Push your 'solutions' branch up to Github

-The exercise are laid out in the same way as before, however there are still some subtle differences so I implore you to read the following closely.

 ### Switch to the 'solutions' branch